Paleotempestology: Other patterns

 Sites in the Bahamas show more strong storms in the northern Bahamas than the southern ones, presumably because storms approaching the southern Bahamas have passed over the Greater Antilles before and have lost much of their intensity there.
 Atmospheric conditions favourable for tropical cyclone activity in the "main development region" of the Atlantic are correlated to unfavourable conditions along the East Coast.
-The anti-correlation between Gulf of Mexico and Bahamas activity with the US East Coast activity may be due to active hurricane seasons - which tend to increase storm activity in the former - being accompanied by unfavourable climatological conditions along the East Coast.
+The anti-correlation between Gulf of Mexico and Bahamas activity with the US East Coast activity may be due to active hurricane seasons – which tend to increase storm activity in the former – being accompanied by unfavourable climatological conditions along the East Coast.
+A similar dipole exists between Yucatan on the one hand and Bahamas-East Coast on the other hand and might be due to ITCZ shifts and changes in anticyclone position.

 Problems

 Paleotempestological reconstructions are subject to a number of limitations, including the presence of sites suited for the obtainment of paleotempestological records, changes in the hydrological properties of the site due to e.g. sea level rise which increases the sensitivity to weaker storms and "false positives" caused by for example non-tropical cyclone-related floods, sediment winnowing, wind-driven transport, tides, tsunamis, bioturbation and non-tropical storms such as nor'easters or winter storm, the latter of which however usually result in lower surges.
 In particular, tsunamis are a problem for paleotempestological studies in the Indian and Pacific Ocean; one technique that has been used to differentiate the two is the identification of traces of runoff which occurs during storms but not during tsunamis.
+Coastal paleotempestology records are based on storm surge, and do not always reflect wind speeds, e.g in large and slow-moving storms.

 Not all of the world has been investigated with paleotempestological methods; among the places thus researched are Belize, the Carolinas of North America, northern coasts of the Gulf of Mexico, the northeastern United States, (in a lesser measure) the South Pacific islands and tropical Australia.
 Conversely China, Cuba, Florida, Hispaniola, Honduras, the Lesser Antilles and North America north of Canada are poorly researched.
 The presence of research institutions active in paleotempestology and suitable sites for paleotempestological research and tropical cyclone landfalls may influence whether a given location is researched or not.
 In the Atlantic Ocean, research has been concentrated on regions where hurricanes are common rather than more marginal areas.